Section I: Instructional Program

-Textbooks, supplementary course books, E-textbooks and course software for common schools recommended by textbook selection committees will be placed on display in the District office for a period of at least sixty (60) days prior to the meeting at which the Board will consider their adoption.
-Supplemental materials may also be approved by Assistant Superintendents and brought to the Governing Board for final approval.
+Textbooks recommended by textbook selection committees for Board approval will be placed on display in the District office for a period of at least sixty (60) days prior to the meeting at which the Board will vote on their adoption for use in classrooms.

-Final recommendations for the adoption of core and supplemental instructional materials will be submitted to the Board in a time frame to which instructional materials can be approved and ordered prior to the start of the course(s).
+Final recommendations for the adoption of textbooks and supplemental materials will be submitted to the Board in a time frame in which instructional materials can be discussed, plans for their use revised and approved, and materials ordered prior to the start of the course(s).

 Objectives of Selection